sulaimanQasimi/oprative_12/TELEGRAM_QUEUE_SYSTEM.md

 The PurchaseItemObserver automatically sends notifications when purchase items are created, updated, or deleted.
 This provides detailed information about individual products in purchases.

+### 6. Automatic Unit Notifications

+The UnitObserver automatically sends notifications when units are created, updated, or deleted.
+This provides information about measurement unit changes.

 ## Test Routes

 The following test routes are available: